desertidaho/SlapGame/README2.md

 ```

 ### Step 7 - Let the user select the Items.
-- Add a div in the body with an id="items" and put a button for each item
+x- Add a div in the body with an id="items" and put a button for each item
-- Write a function that will allow the user to click each button and giveItem("item") to the target
+x- Write a function that will allow the user to click each button and giveItem("item") to the target
-- This shouldn't move the items from the items object but make a copy of them in the target.items array.
+x- This shouldn't move the items from the items object but make a copy of them in the target.items array.

  #### Lastly make your game pretty, this might be in your portfolio so add a background, move things around with bootstrap etc.